Grv-Singh/showwcase-challenge-app/README.md

 - ✅ Linting checked at commits
 - 🏳 Typescript based
-- 📩 Hipo (University) and Self made, Degree and Field of Study APIs used to autocomplete
+- 📩 Hipo (University) and Self made - Degree and Field of Study APIs used to autocomplete
 - 🥅 All relevant details mentioned and some picked from LinkedIn to support educational background